EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    :align: center
    :name: dyn-2c-origami-3state

    L-shaped DNA origami structure labeled with Atto647N and Cy3B.
-The donor is attached to a tether that can freely bind to any of the two binding strands. **(we need a 2c 2state sample image here)**
+The donor is attached to a tether that can freely bind to any of the two binding strands.
+.. warning:: We need a 2c 2state sample image here.

 .. _data-prep:
 Data preparation